Imagine the photo shoots retailers and catalog companies do to showcase their products.

 selling agent to find out more about it.

-If you’re not sure, feel free to test this yourself and compare how well a daytime photo shoot compares with the adding a twilight image to the collection, and see if you notice a difference.
+If you’re not sure, feel free to test this yourself and compare how well a daytime photo shoot compares with adding a twilight image to the collection, and see if you notice a difference.

 I would think that, on average, you will see a better result when using twilight photography along with daytime photography for most homes.